adjust-icon

 Add permissions

 The Adjust SDK requires certain permissions to access information.
-Add them to your AndroidManifest.xml file if they’re not already present:

 <uses-permission android:name="android.permission.INTERNET"/>